Godie360/Loan-Analysis-ML-/README.md

 We acknowledge the data source and any external libraries used in the project.
 We thank the community for its support and contributions.

 This README file serves as a guide to understanding the project, its objectives, code structure, and potential contributions, ensuring transparency and accessibility for collaborators and users.

-This Markdown document outlines the project's purpose, the dataset, code structure, how to use the project, contributions, license, author information, and acknowledgments.
-It provides a clear and organized overview of the project for collaborators and users.